Measuring Belonging

 ― Nicholas A. Christakis, Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives

-The first concept is connectivity, which refers to the existence and the strength of a connection that a person has with all other people in the network.
+The first concept is connectivity, which refers to the existence and the strength of a connection between a person and all other people in the network.
 Connectivity is a measure of direct impact and interaction.

 A Simple Illustration